Nouakchott: Slum resettlement

 In 2009, the government of Mauritania announced that it would begin a process of clearing the slum on the outskirts of Nouakchott, as 24,000 families would eventually be relocated to planned housing in the city.
 The process was scheduled to begin with the relocation of 9,000 families from the outskirts into the poor Arafat department neighborhood of "Kosovo", popularly named for its high crime rate and poor services.
 The government planned to begin moving families in June 2009, despite concerns from aid agencies that needed infrastructure could not be put in place in the receiving neighborhood.

-In 2013, it was reported that "slums have been replaced by social dwellings for the poorest", with the World Bank reporting that the plan met with substantial success, resulting in access to improved services for 181,035 people in the slum areas.
+In 2013, it was reported that "slums have been replaced by social dwellings for the poorest" The World Bank reported that the plan met with substantial success; it resulted in access to improved services for 181,035 people in the slum areas.
+Now in 2023 the population is approximately 1.5M people.

 Economy

 Nouakchott is the center of the Mauritanian economy, with three-quarters of service sector enterprises located in the city As of 1999 with 90% of the city's economic activity consisting of informal transactions.
-Some inhabitants have multiple addresses and maintain strong ties with their regions of origin, at times returning for labor.
+The Capital downtown area is home to the headquarters of multiple major national banks and companies and the site of a cluster of open-air markets.

+The city is the focus of many modernization and foreign investment projects, with two five-star hotels finishing construction in 2024.